elastic/apm-server/TESTING.md

 be set to `true` if any of `-blockprofile`, `-cpuprofile`, `-memprofile` or `-mutexprofile` flags are set.

 The default behavior of `apmbench` is to send the captured events to the target APM Server as fast as possible with the configured number of `-agents`.
-This flag determines how many concurrent goroutines will be used to send the events to the APM Server in parallel.
+The `-agents` flag determines how many concurrent goroutines will be used to send the events to the APM Server in parallel.
+The `-max-eps` can be used to specify the maximum number of events per second to send to the APM server instead of the default behaviour.
 To benchmark the APM Server in setup similar to what we'd see in production, the number of agents should be high (>`500`).

 By default, `apmbench` will warm up the APM Server by sending N events to the APM Server before any of the benchmark scenarios are run.
 That N can be configured via `-warmup-events` and defaults to a conservative number.